Top 3 Airline Stocks to Watch

-Airline stocks, which dropped sharply in 2020, might now appear to be an opportunity for some investors.
-In this article, we will take a look at three airline stocks to watch in 2021, as we hopefully begin to see a return to normality around the world.
+Airline stocks, which dropped sharply during the pandemic, might now appear to be an opportunity for some investors.
+In this article, we will take a look at three airline stocks to watch, as we hopefully begin to see a return to normality around the world.

 Covid-19, Travel Restrictions and the Future

 The aviation industry ground to a halt in 2020 amidst various travel restrictions imposed around the globe in the face of the coronavirus pandemic.
 Airline stocks reacted accordingly and plunged due to the lack of demand for flights.

 At the time of writing, global vaccination drives are underway in most developed countries, with varying degrees of success.
 Israel, the United States and the United Kingdom, in particular, have made good progress in percentage terms of population vaccinated.

 These positive developments have begun to boost peoples’ hopes that a return to normality is on the horizon and that, perhaps, foreign travel will soon be possible.

 However, it is important to note that, as we have seen many times over the past year, when it comes to the pandemic, things can change very quickly.
 So in the short term, we can expect airline stocks to be particularly sensitive to any news which may cause further delay to the easing of travel restrictions.

 This increased volatility in the short term will likely present opportunities for some traders to attempt to profit from both rising and falling airline stocks.
 In this article, however, we will focus on the long term prospects of airline stocks.